mrbarge/hugo-site/content/posts/kubectl-patching.md

 * The `spec` sub-field is a [DaemonSetSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#daemonsetspec-v1-apps), which contains a `template` struct of type [PodTemplateSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#podtemplatespec-v1-core)..
 * ..which contains a `spec` struct of type [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#podspec-v1-core)..
-* ..which contains a `containers` array of type [Container](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#container-v1-core), which a patch strategy of `merge` and a `merge key` of `name`.
+* ..which contains a `containers` array of type [Container](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#container-v1-core), which defines a patch strategy of `merge` and a `merge key` of `name`.

 The *merge key* is used as the distinguishing element between array field elements.
-Continuing our look at the `DaemonSet` resource, let's follow an example of patching an example:
+Let's look at this in practice by attempting to patch a  `DaemonSet` example:

 ```
 apiVersion: apps/v1